 The Trailhead and Start Area

-For this loop hike you are going to start out north on the Fall Creek Trail.
-After crossing a bridge you’ll wind through dense forest and actually pass several waterfalls off the side of the trail.
-Trek carefully off trail into the woods for a better view.
+For this loop hike, you are going to start out north on the Fall Creek Trail.
+After crossing a bridge, you’ll wind through dense forest and pass several waterfalls off the side of the trail.
+Trek carefully off the trail into the woods for a better view.

 Obsidian rock flows also become prominent as you continue north on the Fall Creek Trail.
-One more warning: mosquitos can be pesky so be prepared with repellant!
+One more warning: mosquitoes can be pesky, so be prepared with repellent!

 The Optional Moraine Lake Spur

-You’ll hike about 1 mile from the intersection to the lake until you’ll see signs.
-At Moraine, you’ll have the option to circle the lake or just turn and go back.
+You’ll hike about 1 mile from the intersection to the lake, where you’ll see signs.
+At Moraine, you’ll have the option to circle the lake or turn and go back.

 The Push Up and Rewards of Reaching Green Lakes

-Weather you’ve made the detour to Moraine or not, the trek up Falls Creek to Green Lakes will be a steady 4 mile climb.
-Keep following signs to ‘Green Lakes’ as there are multiple intersections along the way.
+Whether you’ve made the detour to Moraine or not, the trek up Falls Creek to Green Lakes will be a steady 4-mile climb.
+Keep following the signs to ‘Green Lakes’ as there are multiple intersections along the way.

 The first clearing into the Green Lakes basin is stunning.
 Clear views of South Sister and Broken Top.
 Deep emerald lakes.
-Volcanic sceney all around.
+Volcanic scenery all around.

-There are actually 3 lakes in the area, be sure to spend time pushing up and exploring the area.
+There are three lakes in the area.
+Be sure to spend time hiking up and exploring the area.
 You may see campers and swimmers.
-Its a perfect picnic area.
+It’s a perfect picnic area.

 Skirting Around Broken Top to the Soda Creek Trail